310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tetora %}
 Ohhh~ The design isn’t *just* ninja-themed, it’s even showing off what makes you *you*.
-You can really tell this is one of Anzu-anego’s designs!
+You can really tell this is one of Anzu-Anego’s designs!
 {% endbubble %}

 {% bubble Shinobu %}